 ASIC noted that 63 per cent of these were resolved on the same day, with more than $13 million in total monetary remedy provided.

-The top three products for investments and advice complains were shares (52 per cent), investor directed portfolio services (11 per cent), and other managed investments (7 per cent).
+The top three products for investments and advice complaints were shares (52 per cent), investor-directed portfolio services (11 per cent), and other managed investments (7 per cent).

 Personal advice rounded out the top five products for investments and advice, in fifth place.

-“Personal advice providers must act in a consumer’s best interests when providing personal advice, which can range from simple, single-issue advice to comprehensive financial advice and/or ongoing advice,” said ASIC.
+“Personal advice providers must act in a consumer’s best interests when providing personal advice, which can range from simple, single-issue advice to comprehensive financial advice and/or ongoing advice,” ASIC said.

-Under new data reporting requirements, most licensed financial firms are required to report IDR data to ASIC on a six-monthly basis.
+Under new data reporting requirements, most licensed financial firms must report IDR data to ASIC on a six-monthly basis.

-According to ASIC, this inaugural industry-wide report is a key milestone in the implementation of the framework.
+According to ASIC, the inaugural industry-wide report was a key milestone in the framework’s implementation.

-ASIC commissioner Alan Kirkland said it is important for firms to foster a positive complaints management culture, including a focus on gathering accurate data, adding that firms should reflect on the detailed requirements and practical guidance outlined in ASIC’s IDR data reporting handbook.
+ASIC commissioner Alan Kirkland said it was important for firms to foster a positive complaints management culture, including a focus on gathering accurate data, and added that firms should reflect on the detailed requirements and practical guidance outlined in ASIC’s IDR data reporting handbook.

-“The gaps we’ve identified suggest there may be inconsistent IDR reporting practices across the industry,” said commissioner Kirkland.
+“The gaps we’ve identified suggest there may be inconsistent IDR reporting practices across the industry,” Kirkland said.

 “While there may be reasonable explanations for some of these variances, we encourage firms to carefully review our report and guidance to assist in reporting complete and accurate IDR data.
 Starting from next year, we’ll be publishing data about complaints received by individual firms.
 It is crucial that firms act now to address any gaps in IDR reporting processes, because we will publish the data as it is reported to us.”